trekhleb/homemade-machine-learning/README.md

 ## How to Use This Repository

-1. **Observe:** READMEs and Python files to read about mathematics behind each algorithm and to see examples of how each algorithm may be implemented.
+1. **Observe** READMEs and Python files to read about mathematics behind each algorithm and to see examples of how each algorithm may be implemented.
-2. **Interact:** with online Jupyter demos and play with each algorithm in your browser by trying to adjust algorithms settings, data sets configuration and to see how the output and predictions vary.
+2. **Interact** with online Jupyter demos and play with each algorithm in your browser by trying to adjust algorithms settings, data sets configuration and to see how the output and predictions vary.
-3. **Change:** the way the algorithms are implemented by forking/cloning this repo, installing all dependencies, launching Jupyter locally and playing with Python implementations.
+3. **Change** the way the algorithms are implemented by forking/cloning this repo, installing all dependencies, launching Jupyter locally and playing with Python implementations.

 ## Supervised Learning